John-Mark01/learning-swift/Access Level Modifiers.md

   - it means that it can be accesed through other modules, but also means that all of your classes can be Sub-classed and overriten.

+## Best Practices

+1. Whenever you create a property/method, always describe it as __private_.
+   * if in time you need to level-up, then do so, but first start with private, and then level-up to filePrivate, internal.